 “Albert Lewis Johnson (1871 – 1935), better known as Jigger Johnson, also Wildcat Johnson, Jigger Jones, or simply The Jigger, was a legendary logging foreman, trapper, and fire warden for the U.S. Forest Service who was known throughout the American East for his many off-the-job exploits, such as catching bobcats alive barehanded, and drunken brawls.”

 This is our kind of guy.

 Hundreds of tales arose about Jigger’s exploits.
 Some stories were based in fact considering he was one of the most respected foremen on logging jobs in the East.
 However, there were many more stories about his ferocious nature when wronged (or drunk).
 While searching for some employees that left camp without permission, Johnson stormed into a local pub.
 He then grabbed a peavey and started swinging at any man that stood in his way.
 The pub’s massive Canadian bouncer tried to stop Johnson, but was no match.
-Jigger tossed him across the room, placed him on a hot stove, then after he had warmed up, Johnson hit him with a kerosene lamp, setting him ablaze.
+Jigger tossed him across the room and placed him on a hot stove.
+Then, after he had warmed up, Johnson hit him with a kerosene lamp, setting him ablaze.
 Needless to say, the rogue employees went back to the job.

 Jigger Johnson was an iconic representative of the lumberjack culture of the day: Work hard, treat people fairly, and stay until the job is done.
 No exceptions.